Calculating New Regular Rate of Pay: Compliance Updates for Employers

 In this workshop, our expert will guide you through the different types of compensation that make up the new definition of regular pay rates, best practices for compliant calculation and how to handle special circumstances to avoid Department of Labor (DOL) or employee backlash.

 - Understand how the new rule effects which perks and benefits employers offer

 - Protect your company from payroll claims or employee complaints

 - Stay compliant when incentives and overtime come into play

-- Calculate accurate, fair pay rates without risks
+- Reduce the risk of litigation for miscalculating accurate, fair pay rates

 - Learn the difference between discretionary and non-discretionary bonuses – and how it impacts the regular rate of pay